-- Display the warning banner in accordance with FTA_TAB.1; - ICMP echo.
+- Display the warning banner in accordance with FTA_TAB.1; - no other actions.

 FIA_UIA_EXT.1.2 The TSF shall require each administrative user to be successfully identified and authenticated before allowing any other TSF-mediated actions on behalf of that administrative user.